Need help? Contact us or call us on

 2. UK market access for medical devices – CE, UKCA and UKNI marks

-CE marking[1]: Post-Brexit, the UK has allowed CE-marked medical devices to remain on the UK market.
-In GB this is for a transitional period (see below and Section 4), and under the NI Protocol (updated by the Windsor Framework), CE marking will be required for medical devices being sold in NI.
-Under European requirements, medical devices are required to demonstrate compliance by display a CE mark to be sold legally in the EU (and for as long as the CE mark continues to be accepted in the UK).
+Post-Brexit, the UK has allowed CE-marked medical devices to remain on the UK market.
+In GB, this is for a transitional period (see below and Section 4), and under the Windsor Framework Agreement , CE marking will be required for medical devices being sold in NI.
+Under European requirements (EU MDR 2017/745), medical devices are required to demonstrate compliance by display of a CE mark to be sold legally in the EU (and for as long as the CE mark continues to be accepted in the UK).
 See MHRA: Medical devices: EU regulations for MDR and IVDR (Northern Ireland) for CE requirements to place products on the NI market, including importer and registration obligations.

-UKCA marking[2]: Where a medical device is placed on the GB market, by demonstrating compliance with the UK MDR 2002 (as amended) UKCA mark should be displayed.
-UKCA marking is not currently mandatory for medical devices placed on the GB market, but will become so on expiry of the transitional periods introduced by MHRA’s Spring 2023 Statutory Instrument (SI)[5] (see Section 4 for full detail.
-Under the new UK regulatory regime, planned to be introduced from 1 Jul-25, similar requirements to those introduced by EU MDR/EU IVDR will apply, and medical devices in the UK will require a UKCA mark.
-(NB, current UK law (SI 2020 No. 1478) stated that the UKCA mark was required from 01-Jul-23 – but MHRA laid an SI in Spring 2023 removing this 01-Jul-23 date and stated in its Implementation of Future Regulations Guidance that the planned inception date of the new UK regime is 01-Jul-25.)
+Where a medical device is placed on the GB market, by demonstrating compliance with the UK MDR 2002 (as amended), a UKCA mark should be displayed.
+UKCA marking is not currently mandatory for medical devices placed on the GB market, but will become so on expiry of the transitional periods, introduced by MHRA’s Spring 2023 Statutory Instrument (SI) (see Section 4 for full detail).
+Under the new UK regulatory regime, planned to be introduced in 2026, regulatory requirements in GB will be similar to those introduced by EU MDR/EU IVDR.
+Medical devices in GB, after a transition period, will be required to demonstrate compliance against these updated regulations either by undergoing a UKCA assessment procedure or through the international reliance procedure.

-UKNI marking[3]: Under the terms of the NI Protocol from 01-Jan-21, the rules for placing medical devices on the NI market will differ from those applicable to GB.
-As a result, the EU MDR and EU IVDR already applies in NI from 26-May-21, and 26-May-22 respectively, in line with the EU’s implementation timeline.
+Under the terms of the Windsor Framework Agreement, from 1 January 2021 the rules for placing medical devices on the NI market will differ from those applicable to GB.
+As a result, the EU MDR and EU IVDR applied in NI from 26 May 2021 and 26 May 2022, respectively, in line with the EU’s implementation timeline.
 To apply a CE mark, high-risk medical devices and IVDs require review from an EU Notified Body.
-However, where a UK assessment body has provided an assessment in line with EU MDR or EU IVDR, a UKNI mark must be applied also; MHRA guidance states:
+However, where a UK assessment body has provided an assessment in line with EU MDR or EU IVDR, a UK Northern Ireland (UKNI) mark can be applied for the purpose of placing the device on the NI market.
+MHRA guidance states:

 “UK Notified Bodies can apply to be designated under the relevant EU legislation for the purposes of conducting conformity assessments for the Northern Ireland market.
 Please note that there are currently no UK Notified Bodies designated to undertake such assessments under the EU MDR or the EU IVDR.
 This section outlines the criteria for affixing a UKNI marking to devices should any UK Notified Bodies be designated in future.
 In addition to the CE marking, device manufacturers will also need to apply the UKNI indication if they choose to use a UK Notified Body (should any be designated in future) for mandatory third-party conformity assessment.
 Device manufacturers must never apply the UKNI indication on its own – it must always accompany a CE marking.”